ChrisColahan/Terminal/README.md

 Terminal
 ========

-Terminal Emulator.
+A better terminal emulator.
 Move along, nothing to see here.